We can create a new Python variable by assigning a value to a label, using the

 In this example we assign a string with the value “Roger” to the

 A variable name can be composed by characters, numbers, the

-_ underscore character, and it can’t start with a number.
-Those are all valid variable names:
+_ underscore character.
+It can’t start with a number.
+These are all valid variable names:

 name1 AGE aGE a11111 my_name _name